usnistgov/asbestos/asbestos-assembly/README.txt

 The instructions assume your system is capable of running Apache Tomcat Server Version 9.0.26.
 This means Java 8 should already be installed and accessible through your system environment.
 It also assumes the following system ports
 9705 Tomcat Shutdown port
 9709 AJP
-9743 TLS (reserved for future)
+${fhirToolkitTlsPort} TLS (reserved for future)
-9760 HTTP
+${fhirToolkitHttpPort} HTTP
 are all available and free to be used by the FHIR Toolkit's Tomcat CATALINA_BASE.
 The CATALINA_BASE environment variable specifies location of the root directory of the "active configuration" of Tomcat.
 See <installation-directory>/tomcat/RUNNING.txt for more details on CATALINA_BASE.
 Each type of Toolkit (FHIR, XDS) makes use of a dedicated CATALINA_BASE.

 How to Setup\Install
 Unzip the contents to a folder of your choice.
 The full path of this folder will be referred to as "<installation-directory>".
 In the examples below, you will have to replace the <installation-directory> token with the directory location of the folder where the zip file was extracted.

 Contents
 The zip file contains a Tomcat Application Server bundled with the FHIR Toolkit web application.
-It is configured to run on HTTP port 9760.
+It is configured to run on HTTP port ${fhirToolkitHttpPort}.

 NOTE: The zip file does NOT include XDS Toolkit or the HL7 HAPI FHIR distributions.
 For information on installing them if you do not already have them on your system, please see below: